RasaHQ/rasa/docs/user-guide/architecture.rst

 .. note::

-  Messages can be text typed by a human, or structured input like a button press.
+  Messages can be text typed by a human, or structured input a like a button press.